artificialintelligencecolombia/ms_power_bi_24/01_harnessing_data_power_bi/data_analyst_role.md

 3. Data transformation
 4. Data analysis

-nce data is wrangle, its loaded in a data warehouse or data lake in order to be accessed and analyzed.
+Once data is wrangled, its loaded in a data warehouse or data lake in order to be accessed and analyzed.